Connecting Aotearoa Summit 2025

 Pete Bains, BAINZ

-Rose Jamison, InternetNZ
+Rose Jamieson, InternetNZ

 Lee Timutimu, CEO & Founder, Our Net (Digital Equity ISP)